Jonasthepanda67/Devblog/README.md

 ## Features
 - **3 Different types of Posts**: Choose from 3 types of posts: Blogpost, Review or a Project post.
+- **Create, Update and Soft delete functions** CRUD is setup for all posts.
+- **Admin Panel** Admin panel only accessable when logging in with admin account.

 ## 🔧 Current Tasks & Future Plans
 - [X] Create Models, Repositories and Interfaces